ahuacate/pve-medialab/README.md

 Note, we **add** these lines not replace any default lines.

 ### 1.03 Create a newuser `media` in a LXC
-We need to create a `media` user in all media LXC's which require shared data (ZFS share typhoon-share/downloads or NAS shares).
+We need to create a `media` user in all media LXC's which require shared data (NFS NAS shares).
 After logging into the LXC container type the following:

 (A) To create a user without a Home folder
 ```